 As stated in the 2016 Program Efficacy document (pg.
-23), the productivity of the Physics/Astronomy department has grown significantly from a WSCH/Faculty Load ratio low of 591 (2011-12), peaked at 643 (2013-14), and decreased to 599 (2014-15); according to the EMP for Physics/Astronomy, the WSCH/FTEF ratio has decreased slightly to 539, where FTEF has risen to 9.60.
+23), the productivity of the Physics/Astronomy department has grown significantly from a WSCH/Faculty Load ratio low of 591 (2011-12), peaked at 643 (2013-14), and decreased to 599 (2014-15); according to the EMP for Physics/Astronomy, the WSCH/FTEF ratio has decreased slightly to 501, where FTEF has risen to 11.21.
 Also, the department has been more efficient in spite of having only one full-time faculty from the end of Fall 2002 up until Spring 2015.
-For 2016-17, the department's Success rate was 77%, and its Retention rate was 90%; these rates have, in fact, moderately increased over the years.
+For 2018-19, the department's Success rate was 75%, and its Retention rate was 90%, a retention rate which has remained relatively constant throughout the years.
 As student populations increase, the need for another full-time faculty will become even more important.
-In fact, in recent semesters, the waiting lists have exceeded 20 students for each of our Physics classes, and similarly for our Astronomy classes.
+In fact, in recent semesters, the waiting lists have often exceeded 20 students for each of our Physics classes, and similarly for our Astronomy classes.
 Clearly, there is a need for the department to offer more sections, and an additional full-time faculty will be important in filling that need.
 Further, with an additional full-time faculty, the department will be able to expand and strengthen its Engineering program, which is in keeping with the STEM programs and initiatives currently pursued by various departments at SBVC; presently, the Physics/Astronomy department offers only two Engineering courses: one, an introduction to Engineering careers, and the other in Vector Statics.
-Finally, in Fall of 2017, the Science Division has ranked this Faculty Needs request as #3 out of several faculty requests.
+Finally, in Fall of 2017, the Science Division has ranked this Faculty Needs request as #1 out of several faculty requests.